norcalbiostat/AppliedStatistics_notes/docs/index.md

 This document is a set of course notes for several Applied Statistics courses at California State University, Chico.
 This is not a textbook replacement, and topics covered will vary depending on the instructor.
 To make this clear we use the term _notebook_ to refer to this document so as not to be confused with a traditional textbook.

-Some data and examples in this notebook are drawn from _Practical Multivariate Analysis, 5th ed, Afifi, May, Clark_ and used with permission by the authors.
+Some data and examples in this notebook are drawn from _[Practical Multivariate Analysis, 6tth ed, Afifi, May, Donatello, Clark](https://www.crcpress.com/Practical-Multivariate-Analysis/Afifi-May-Donatello-Clark/p/book/9781138702226)_ and used with permission by the authors.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.